vinh0809it/laravel-eda/README.md

 **Why Clean Architecture?**
 It enforces separation of concerns, making the system more modular and adaptable to change.

-**Feedback is welcome!**
+## ⭐ Feedback & Contribution

+I'm eager to learn and improve!
-If you spot any issues, have suggestions, or want to discuss architecture, please open an issue or contact me directly.
+If you have suggestions, spot issues, or want to discuss architecture, please open an issue or contact me.

 Email: vinh0809it@gmail.com
 Facebook: [vinh0809it](https://www.facebook.com/vinh0809it/)

+If you find this project useful, please give it a star ⭐ or leave a comment!

 ---